 Africa owes a big thank you to these men and women who are striving daily, using their business acumen to play a pivotal role in solving socio-economic problems for positive change.

 *Iwa Adetunji is the founder and Managing Director of Media Blackberry, the publishing company of one of Europe’s foremost African oriented publications, The African Bulletin.
-His book, African Entrepreneurs, 50 Success Stories published by MxPublishing, London is scheduled for release in May 2017 but available for pre-order on Amazon.
-He may be reached at firstname.lastname@example.org
+His book, African Entrepreneurs, 50 Success Stories (hardcopy & soft copy) and on Kindle published by MxPublishing, London is now available on Amazon.
+He may be reached at email@example.com